 According to the Centers for Disease Control and Prevention, “As an older adult, regular physical activity is one of the most important things you can do for your health.
 It can prevent many of the health problems that seem to come with age.
 Keep in mind, some physical activity is better than none at all.
 Your health benefits will also increase with the more physical activity that you do.”
 The overall message is move more and sit less.

-For articles and how-tos related to exercise and older adults, visit Medline Plus, an online health information resource produced by the National Library of Medicine.
+For articles, how-tos, and tracking tools related to exercise for older adults, visit the National Institute of Aging or Medline Plus, an online health information resource produced by the National Library of Medicine.